 Of course when I asked Fang how does this all affect the sound he smiled with an air of confidence that the new V2 would be warmly greeted by the faithful:

 I believed we could further improve HE1000 V1.
 So, we listened to feedback and kept working on all year.
 We are quite happy with how it turned out.
 Most challenging was to solve the problem that V1 sometimes would sound lean on certain amps.

 We tried our best to make it friendly to most amplifiers and sources.
 And we did it after modifying a lot of details.
 V2 has more body and detail in mid and bass without affecting the detail and sparkle on the high.

 In all other areas, the HE1000 V2 remains unchanged.
-The nano-tech designed diaphragm is the same and the dual sided asymmetrical magnet and window shade design is as before and I think that’s important to retain confidence in those thinking of upgrading that they will get something familiar.
+The nano-tech-designed diaphragm is the same and the dual-sided asymmetrical magnet and window shade design is as before and I think that’s important to retain confidence in those thinking of upgrading that they will get something familiar.

 The Upgrade Program

-The good news though is this deadline has now been replaced by indefinite meaning for as long as you have an HE1000 V1 you can avail of the program.
-For those that have sent them in already, the turnaround time is fast.
+The good news though is this deadline has now been replaced by indefinite meaning that as long as you have an HE1000 V1 you can avail of the program.
+For those who have sent them in already, the turnaround time is fast.
 Around 2 weeks or less depending on shipping and customs clearance on your side.

 What You Get